 Valuation: selling a shared ownership home

 Shared ownership leasehold contracts generally specify an 8 week ‘nominations period’ to give housing associations an opportunity to find a buyer who meets affordability criteria.
+(NB. for homes funded by the Affordable Homes programme 2021-26, the nominations period has been reduced from 8 weeks to 4 weeks).
 If the housing association can’t find a suitable buyer, the shared owner will usually be given permission to sell on the open market via an estate agent.

 A high sales price benefits sellers (so long as it isn’t high enough to deter potential buyers).
 It also benefits estate agents if they are working on a commission basis.
 Estate agents operate in a highly competitive market and will be keen to solicit business.
 They might initially propose a higher sales price to entice a client in.
 It’s not unusual to find that the estimated selling price comes down once the contract with an estate agent has been signed.
 Or perhaps later on if required to attract viewers and ultimately a buyer.
 For this reason, an initial estimated sales price may be higher than a valuer’s assessment.